-William Hartnell (Inspector Harris) and Patrick Troughton (Shepherd) would both later achieve widespread fame for playing the Doctor in Doctor Who.
+William Hartnell (Inspector Harris) and Patrick Troughton (Shepherd) achieved widespread fame for playing the Doctor in Doctor Who (1963).
 Hartnell played the First Doctor from 1963 to 1966 while Troughton played the Second Doctor from 1966 to 1969.
 See more »

 Was this review helpful to you?